 Staffed (cash, credit card or debit):

-- Visitor Centre (Agawa Bay Campground): spring (mid-May to mid-June) and fall (Labour Day to early Oct); daily 9 am – 5 pm; summer – register at campground gatehouse
+- Visitor Centre (Agawa Bay Campground): spring (May 15 to June 18) and fall (September 8 to Oct 11); daily 9 am – 5 pm; summer – register at campground gatehouse

 - Red Rock Lake Park Office: open daily in summer; open Monday to Friday; 8 am – 4:30 pm, year-round